Cristian Montaño: Style of play

 Montaño is an extremely pacey left-sided attacker; Bristol Post reporter Jack Vittles said that "he has a decent left foot but sometimes his final delivery wasn't quite there", and that he is "an out-and-out winger" who prefers to beat defenders with pace and skill to reach the byline to put in a cross.

 Personal life

 In December 2013, Montaño and two friends were charged with the rape of a woman in Romford, London.
-He appeared in court in March 2014, and admitted to having sex with the woman but maintained it was entirely consensual.
-No verdict was returned by the jury and the case was dropped by the prosecution.
+He appeared in court in March 2014.
+He admitted to having sex with the woman but maintained it was entirely consensual.
+No verdict was returned by the jury and the prosecution dropped the case.

 Speaking in July 2018, he stated that "My missus is English [and] my two kids were born in England".
 In 2020, he began co-hosting a mental health podcast called The Men Unite Podcast with Daniel Biddulph.
+His partner, as of 2022, is finance worker Jo-Hannah Eardley.